 Physiotherapists use a variety of observational and standardized assessment tools to measure physical and developmental change.
 A Physiotherapist will support your understanding of your child’s development in comparison to their peers, as well as offer help to recognize changes in your own child’s gross motor development over time.

 Physiotherapy intervention can take on many different forms, both from an individual perspective and within a group setting.
-At Grandview, intervention may be provided for a child by utilizing the following approaches:
+At Grandview Kids, intervention may be provided for a child by utilizing the following approaches:

 - a “team” approach to ensure a shared understanding of your child and family’s needs, treatment plans, and caregiving strategies;